 Before you reach into your all-purpose repair drawer for a new bulb, turn off the power to the fan and light, unscrew the burnt-out bulb and check the wattage.
-You don't want to replace it with a bulb that has a higher wattage, because, as Del Mar Fans & Lighting advises, many fans have a limiting device that stops the fan if the wattage is too high.
+You don't want to replace it with a bulb that has a higher wattage, because many fans have a limiting device that stops the fan if the wattage is too high.

 Screw the new bulb into the socket, but don't overtighten it or you could flatten the tab in the socket that allows the fan to power the light.
 If so, you'll have to turn off the power again and pull it back out with needle-nose pliers to get the light to work.

 If you see sparks coming from the ceiling fan housing, and the light pops and goes out, that's an indication of a short circuit in the wiring.
 To investigate and make the repair, you're going to have to dismount the fan.
 You may want to consider calling a fan specialist, because fans are heavy and awkward to handle while standing on a ladder.
-If you decide to do it yourself, consider at least removing the fan blades to make things more manageable.
+Here's how to repair a short circuit on a ceiling fan: